subhajit007/TicTacToe_1/README.md

 # TicTacToe_1
 Hello!!!
 Here is my Second Game online….
-Please click the link below, before that make sure your computer sound is on and after each winning/tie session please refresh the link (web address) then the game will reload.
+Please click the link below, before that make sure your computer sound is on.
+This is my first angular project.